kajidog/discord-simple-reading-list/README.md

 - The optional `color` argument accepts a 6-digit hex value with or without `#`/`0x` prefixes.
 Leave it out to fall back to the bot default.
 - Use the optional `reminder` argument to schedule a reminder for each saved message.
 Supply either a time of day such as `08:00` or a duration like `30m`/`2h`.
 - When a reminder is set, the saved DM includes the next reminder time.
 Reminders can be cleared with `reminder:none`.
-- Add `keep-reminder-on-complete:true` if you want the reminder to remain active after pressing the ✅ 完了 button.
+- Add `keep-reminder-on-complete:true` if you want the reminder to remain active after pressing the ✅ Done button.
 By default the reminder is removed when the bookmark is marked as complete.